 But Summary fields do more than just total.
 You can also use a summary field to calculate other amounts.
 For example, a summary field could average values instead of summing them.
 Or, you can use a summary field to calculate a minimum or maximum number or even a date.
 In the case of dates, "minimum" means earliest and "maximum" translates to latest.

-In order to create a summary field, you must have an existing relationship, or create a relationship between two tables.
+To create a summary field, you must have an existing relationship, or create a relationship between two tables.

 Open the application with the relationship you want to edit.